I Found Jesus. He Was Behind the Sofa the Whole Time.

-For most of her life, Debbi blamed her mother for everything that went wrong in her life: her father leaving, being sexually assaulted at age six by her brother’s friends and later by one of her mother’s boyfriends.
+For most of her life, Debbi blamed her mother for everything that went wrong: her father leaving, being sexually assaulted at age six by her brother’s friends and later by one of her mother’s boyfriends.
 She had a right to be angry, but not, as she would later realize, to hold on to unforgiveness.
-It would take disposing of the contents of a dusty old box she had kept hidden for decades and a parting gift from her mother, for her to see through a glass perhaps, a little less darkly.
+It would take disposing of the contents of a dusty old box she had kept hidden for decades and a parting gift from her mother for her to see through a glass perhaps, a little less darkly.

-When Debbi was high, which was often, she would look up and see Jesus staring down at her.
+When Debbie was high, which was often, she would look up and see Jesus staring down at her from a frame high above her sofa.
 It was unsettling to say the least.
-Usually, she ignored the Most High God’s immovable gaze, encased as He was in a frame high above her sofa; that is; until one day He spoke to her and said, “Hey, you have a lot of life left.
+Usually, she ignored the Most High God’s penetrating gaze—until one day He upped the ante and spoke to her—issuing her an imperative.
+“Hey, you have a lot of life left.
 So, pull your head out of your…”

 Debbie’s gone through the Recovery Program, twice—the first time in 2017, and then again in 2024.
 Before then, she’d went through the revolving door of rehab more times than she could count.
 “Why couldn’t I get it?” laments Debbie.
 “In and out, in and out of rehab and jail.
 Why couldn’t I have got it the first 2, 3, 4 or 5 times”?